-Marriage is one of the most important duties; this precept restores the original unity of Adam who contained within himself the masculine and feminine principles and provides for the continuity of the Jewish people through procreation.
+Marriage is one of the most important duties; this precept restores the original unity of Adam who represented the masculine and feminine principles and provides for the continuity of the Jewish people through procreation.

-1) When a couple decides to get married, they must present themselves to the Rabbinical Office which will provide all the information necessary to establish the wedding date and to lay the foundations for the foundation of a Jewish home and family.
+1) When a couple decides to get married, they must present themselves to the Rabbinical Office which will provide all the necessary information in order to establish the wedding date and to lay the basis for the foundation of a Jewish home and family.

 These norms help to create that atmosphere of kedusha (holiness) which solidifies the Jewish family and assures it happiness and divine blessing.

-At the time of publication, the spouses must declare that they intend to celebrate the wedding at the Tempio Maggiore in Rome or in another place and must deliver to the Civil Status Office of the Municipality, in addition to the certificates required by law (birth, citizenship, free status). , a request from the Rabbinical Office, which can be collected from the same.
+At the time of marital publication, the spouses must declare that they intend to celebrate the wedding at the Great Synagogue in Rome or in another place and must deliver to the Civil Status Office of the Municipality, in addition to the certificates required by law (birth, citizenship, free status), a request from the Rabbinical Office, which can be collected from the same office.

 Publications must not be made on the Sabbath or on a Jewish holiday.